 There are probably hundreds of examples of great actors who’ve ended up in bad movie roles.
 When you work in Hollywood, sometimes you have to accept any gig that comes your way to stay relevant.
 However, this means that not every role you get is going to be Oscar-worthy – some of Tinseltown’s icons have been seen starring in some frankly questionable pics over the years.

 This usually happens to the more novice actors: striving to make their breakthrough in a highly competitive business.
 Sometimes, however, this happens to some of Hollywood’s greatest actors – and that’s how you end up in a list like this.

-Today, we’ll be looking at ten great actors who have starred in some awful, dreadful and simply terrible roles.
+Today, we’ll be looking at ten great actors who have starred in bad movie roles.

 10. Russell Crowe as Inspector Javert (Les Misérables, 2012)

 Tom Hooper’s 2012 adaptation of the classic Victor Hugo novel Les Misérables was praised by many critics for its many technical achievements.
 This is a film that used live singing performances instead of recordings, something that not every actor dares to try.